samtap/fang-hacks/README.md

 - Dropbear SSH/SCP/SFTP
 - A script controls the IR filter and LEDs
 - Manage the device via the status page ```http://device-ip/cgi-bin/status```

-## Support
-For questions, suggestions or just general discussion, please join #fanghacks on irc.freenode.net There's also a discord channel: https://discord.gg/xhRzpPn